 The information within your sickness policy can be forgotten over time.
 This results in employees not knowing what's expected of them when they do fall ill, causing more work for line managers and HR.
 Asking employees to read through your company handbook on a semi-regular basis will be beneficial for keeping everyone in the loop.

 When your sickness policy is regularly signposted, employees gain a better understanding of what constitutes a genuine absence.
-Plus, everyone is more aware of the processes that come into action when absence occurs, from contacting line managers to getting a doctor’s note.
+Plus, everyone is more aware of the processes that come into action when absence occurs, from contacting line managers, to having a return to work interview, to getting a doctor's note.

 Record and analyse patterns of absence

 Absences need to be recorded and filed.
 The primary reason for this is to ensure compliance; a robust and accurate record is vital if you ever need to have concrete evidence for an employee's absences if they become concerning.
 Beyond this, recording absences also means you can analyse absence patterns.
 This enables you to have a better understanding of when and why employees are more likely to be absent.

 There are measurements you can use to achieve this.
 For example, the Bradford Factor is a widely-used formula that you can use to detect patterns of absence in terms of thresholds.
 Such measurements are particularly useful for identifying absenteeism (employees taking non-genuine sick days).
 If you suspect this may be the case, we have a guides on how to discuss absenteeism with an employee and how to handle an employee abusing sick leave.

 For the ultimate solution to recording and measuring absence, we recommend looking at myhrtoolkit's absence management software.
 Using our software, you can keep all the documentation you need for absence management in one place.
 You can also see up to date Bradford Factor scores for employees (instead of having to calculate them each time) and set sickness absence triggers to flag up absence issues as and when they arise, so line managers are always on top of absence.

 Related article: Absence data: how to use it